edsu/eadlinks/README.md

 I received 45 responses which are included in the email.mbox file in this repository.
 Below is a summary of the responses grouped by institution.
-Ocassionally multiple people (sometimes from another institution) mentioned the same institution.
+You can see that ocassionally multiple people (sometimes from another institution) mentioned the same institution.

-If you'd like to add anything to this list please email ehs@pobox.com or fork the repository, add it to the README.md (which you are reading now) and send me a pull request.
+If you'd like to add to this list please email ehs@pobox.com or fork the repository, add it to the README.md (which you are reading now) and send me a pull request.